aaronalonsotorrens/LoCo-recipe-finder/README.md

 * A welcome message.

-* Option to find a recipe.
+* Option to find a recipe:
-- Option to choose recipe based on flavour preference.
+  * Option to choose recipes based on flavor preference (salty or sweet).
-- Option to choose between list of different ingredients.
+  * Option to select ingredients from a list.
-- Option to repeat the process to find new recipes or return to the main menu.
+  * Option to repeat the process to find new recipes or return to the main menu.

 * Option to add new recipe.
-- Add the recipe to the spreadsheet alongside flavour profile and list of ingredients.
+  * Add the recipe to the spreadsheet, including flavor profile and list of ingredients.

 #### Out of Scope Features that could be implemented in the future